New Left: Development in Europe

 In France the Situationist International reached the apex of its creative output and influence in 1967 and 1968, with the former marking the publication of the two most significant texts of the situationist movement, The Society of the Spectacle by Guy Debord and The Revolution of Everyday Life by Raoul Vaneigem.
 The expressed writing and political theory of these texts, along with other situationist publications, proved greatly influential in shaping the ideas behind the May 1968 student and worker strikes and demonstrations in France; quotes, phrases, and slogans from situationist texts and publications were ubiquitous on posters and graffiti throughout France during the unrest.

-Another West Berlin manifestation of a new left was.
-Kommune 1 or K1, the first politically motivated commune in Germany.
+Another West Berlin manifestation of a new left was Kommune 1 or K1, the first politically motivated commune in Germany.
 It was created on 12 January 1967, in West Berlin and finally dissolved in November 1969.
 During its entire existence, Kommune 1 was infamous for its bizarre staged events that fluctuated between satire and provocation.
 These events served as inspiration for the "Sponti" movement and other leftist groups.
 In the late summer of 1968, the commune moved into a deserted factory on Stephanstraße in order to reorient.
 This second phase of Kommune 1 was characterized by sex, music, and drugs.
 All of a sudden, the commune was receiving visitors from all over the world, among them Jimi Hendrix, who turned up one morning in the bedroom of Kommune 1.

 The student activism of the New Left came to a head around the world in 1968.
 The May 1968 protests in France temporarily shut down the city of Paris, while the German student movement did the same in Bonn.
 Universities were simultaneously occupied in May in Paris, in the Columbia University protests of 1968, and in Japanese student strikes.
 Shortly thereafter, Swedish students occupied a building at Stockholm University.
 However, all of these protests were shut down by police authorities without achieving their goals, which caused the influence of the student movement to lapse in the 1970s.

-Globally
+Global overview

 Australia

 In Australia, the New Left was engaged in debates concerning the legitimacy of heterodox economics and political economy in tertiary education.
 This culminated in the establishment of an independent department of political economy at the University of Sydney.